Spectral gap in random bipartite biregular graphs and applications: Proof of Theorem

 \subsection{Path counting}

-This section is devoted to count the number of ways non-backtracking walks can be concatenated to obtain a circuit as in Section~\ref{sec:matrix_decomp}.
-We will follow closely the combinatorial analysis used in \citep{brito2016}.
+This section is devoted to counting the number of ways non-backtracking walks can be concatenated to obtain a circuit as in Section~\ref{sec:matrix_decomp}.
+We will follow closely the combinatorial analysis used in \citet*{brito2016}.
 In that paper, the authors needed a similar count for self-avoiding walks.
 We make the necessary adjustments to our current scenario.
-This is similar to the ``cycling times'' arguments of \citet{bordenave2015a}.